BRCooperrider/BRCooperrider.github.io/README.md

 #### During my time in the computer science program at SNHU, I have had the oppurtunity to develop my professional skills and abilities.
 I started the program with minimal experience in computer science and code development.
 As my time in the program passed, I quickly realized I had made a great choice in this field of study.
 The deeper I went into the program, the more I wanted to learn.

 #### The process of enhancing this capstone project has taught me the power of making a plan before beginning to work, along with the power of iterative development.
-I was originally taught these principles when I began the course.
+I was originally taught these principles when I began my time in the computer science program.
 I understood them to some degree, but as I kept learning and enhancing my skills, it became clear to me why it is best to develop in this way.
 I have been able to improve the quality of my work by planning ahead what I want to accomplish.
 Developing my code in iterations allows me to tackle large problems by breaking them up into smaller pieces.
+The combination of these skills has led me to become a better developer.

 #### There are certain vital skills I have learned such as: collaborating in a team environment, communicating with stakeholders, data structures and algorithms, software engineering and databases, and secure coding.
 Each course I have taken refined one or more skills in unique ways, leading up to my final capstone project presented in this portfolio.